firebase/extensions/firestore-send-email/README.md

 * Users collection: A collection of documents keyed by user UID.
 If the `toUids`, `ccUids`, and/or `bccUids` recipient options are used in the added email document, this extension delivers email to the `email` field based on lookups in this collection.

 * Templates collection: A collection of email templates keyed by name.
 This extension can render an email using a [Handlebar](https://handlebarsjs.com/) template, if the template is specified in the added email document.

+* Firestore TTL type: Do you want the firestore records to be marked with an expireAt field for a TTL policy?
+If "Never" is selected then no expireAt field will be added.
+Otherwise you may specify the unit of time specified by the TTL_EXPIRE_VALUE parameter.
+Defaults to "Never".

+* Firestore TTL value: In the units specified by TTL_EXPIRE_TYPE, how long do you want records to be ineligible for deletion by a TTL policy?
+This parameter requires the Firestore TTL type parameter to be set to a value other than `Never`.
+For example, if `Firestore TTL type` is set to `Day` then setting this parameter to `1` will specify a TTL of 1 day.